Maceris/Hemera/docs/types.md

 ## Structs

 Structs are user defined groups of data.
 Structs cannot have any "private" fields, everything is public.
+Members are accessed using the `.` operator.

-They also do not have any methods or member functions, though they can store functions as a member since they are first-class entities.
+Structs do not have any methods or member functions, though they can store functions as a member since they are first-class entities.

 All values are initialized to zero, except where default values are provided for a field.